-- Section 1 is completed by the employer.
+- Employer section is completed by the employer.
 It includes information about the AMA, the employer, the worker's position (PDF, 380KB), similar exposure groups (PDF, 111KB) and the health risks associated with employment.

 - Worker section is completed by the worker.
 It documents the worker's personal details as well as work and medical history information.
 Photo ID must be brought to the assessment.

-- Section 3 is completed by an examining medical officer and details clinical findings.
+- Examination section is completed by an examining medical officer and details clinical findings.

 - The health assessment report is completed and signed by the AMA and details fitness for duty, work restrictions and requirements for a subsequent follow-up and assessment of the worker.
 Only this section is forwarded to the employer.

-Note: The AMA only completes section 4 when all examinations and follow up investigations, including the chest X-ray examination, are complete.
+Note: The AMA only completes the assessment section when all examinations and follow up investigations, including the chest X-ray examination, are complete.

 Health assessment forms

 The following health assessment forms were approved by the Chief Inspector of Coal Mines on 17 July 2020.

 - Form number CMSHR 2 – Exit assessment form version 5 (first published 10 August 2020).
 This replaces version 4.

 - Form number CMSHR 3 – Former worker assessment form version 2 (first published 10 August 2020) This replaces version 1.

 These forms must be used instead of the previous versions for all health assessments commencing on and after 10 August 2020.